No matter what type of retail store you have, there’s a high chance that your business has been severely affected by the coronavirus pandemic.

 Doing so will help you grow your platform, traffic, and follower counts so that when business picks up again, you can hit the ground running.

-Rough & Bare cleverly show that they’re still actively and safely delivering customers’ orders with a photo of outgoing orders ready for shipping.
+Bare Wholefoods cleverly show that they’re still actively and safely delivering customers’ orders with a photo of outgoing orders ready for shipping.
 They add a message of genuine gratitude to their customers for their continued loyalty and support.
 Updates like this help customers to feel confident that they will get the products they’ve ordered, and also gives them the morale boost of knowing they’re helping support the local economy.

 Notify customers with stock updates